flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 ### NPC System

-1. **NPCManager.cs**:
+5. **NPCManager.cs**:
+   - Component exists in the scene from start.
-   - Spawns and manages NPCs
+   - Spawns and manages NPCs.
-   - Links NPCs to LLM characters
+   - Links NPCs to LLM characters (obtained from `CharacterManager`).
-   - Handles NPC placement in environment
+   - NPC placement is handled by `InitializationManager.SpawnAllNPCs`, which reads `initial_location` directly from `GameControl.coreMystery`.
-   - Assigns NPCAnimContainer visuals to NPCs
+   - Assigns NPCAnimContainer visuals to NPCs.

 2. **Character.cs**:
    - Links NPC GameObject to LLMCharacter